chicory-pizza/trans-chicory-gay/README.md

 2. npm install
 3. npm start

-This should open the web app at http://localhost:3000
+This should open the web app at http://localhost:5173

-This project was bootstrapped with [Create React App](https://create-react-app.dev/docs/getting-started/).

 ## License